tabatkins/proposal-call-this-operator/README.md

-On the plus side, the two proposals potentially work together quite well-- PFA does *not* allow one to hard-bind a method against *a different object*, like `.bind()` allows, but it can easily be defined to work together with the call operator to achieve this:
+On the plus side, the two proposals potentially work together quite well-- PFA does *not* allow one to hard-bind a method against *a different object*, like `.bind()` allows, but it can easily be defined to work together with the call-this operator to achieve this:
 `meth::~(newReciever, ...)` is now equivalent to `meth.bind(newReceiver)`.